Frost Mage Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Venthyr is Frost's absolute best pick for single-target

-sustained damage.
-The issue comes in that Mirrors of Torment is pure
+Mirrors of Torment is pure

-single target damage, procs
+single-target damage, procs

-Brain Freeze which is also single target
+Brain Freeze which is also single-target

 damage, and needs the target to survive at least 12 seconds to get the full